mgriebling/BigDecimal/README.md

 # ``BigDecimal``

-The BigDecimal package provides arbitrary-precision decimal arithmetic in Swift.
+The BigDecimal package provides arbitrary-precision (with an adjustable upper limit for performance) and fixed-precision decimal arithmetic in Swift.

 Its functionality falls in the following categories:
 - Arithmetic: addition, subtraction, multiplication, division, remainder and